Writing Center Support for Faculty

 5. Professional communication: resumes, portfolios, personal objectives, letters, emails, etc.

-Faculty support is most commonly provided in these areas:
+Faculty support is commonly provided in these areas:

 • Redesigning writing assignments to engage students